Welcome to our Heavy Weather Tactics Online Book.

 The Reality of a Storm at Sea

-The drogue is in a corner of the lazarette under all the junk that you threw on top of it in the rush to get to sea.
-To get it out and get the warp to set it on, you are going to have to move all this stuff in the dark.
-Worse still, the hatch will be open to the sea while you do it—seriously dangerous in this kind of weather.
+But the drogue is in a corner of the lazarette under all the junk that we threw on top of it in the rush to get to sea.
+To get it out we are going to have to move all this stuff in the dark.
+Worse still, the hatch will be open to the sea while we do it—seriously dangerous in this kind of weather.

-With superhuman fear-driven strength, you get the drogue out, together with several hundred feet of heavy line, and slam the hatch shut with only a few hundred gallons of water getting into the boat.
-Not enough to sink you, you hope.
+With superhuman fear-driven strength, we get the drogue out and slam the hatch shut with only a few hundred gallons of water getting into the boat.
+Not enough to sink us, we hope.

 Not the Time to Be Figuring Stuff Out

 Why is it all so hard?
-Simply because you have never done any of this before.
-In fact, if you are like most people, you have not even read the instructions that came with the drag device—yes, I have been guilty of this too.
+Simply because we have never done any of this before.
+In fact, if we are like most people, we have not even read the instructions that came with the drogue—yes, I have been guilty of this too.

-The point of all this is that when you buy storm survival gear and lug it to the boat, you are about one third of the way to a storm survival system.
+The point of all this is that when we buy storm survival gear and lug it to the boat, we are about one third of the way to a storm survival system.

-The second third is putting together and trying out a deployment system that is set up and ready to go before you even leave the wharf.
+The second third is putting together and trying out a deployment system that is set up and ready to go before we even leave the wharf.

-And then, don’t forget, you have to have a way to get the damned thing back aboard after the storm—the last third.
+And then, don’t forget, we have to have a way to get the damned thing back aboard after the storm—the last third.

-In this book we will help you get truly ready for storms at sea.
+In this book we will help you get ready for storms at sea.
 But notice I said “help”.
-Being really ready is mostly up to you, we can only point the way.
+Being ready is mostly up to you, we can only point the way.